-- Chemotherapy and radiation must be prescribed by a doctor and approved by Premera HMO to be covered.
+- Chemotherapy and radiation must be prescribed by a provider and approved by Premera HMO to be covered.
 See Prior Authorization. - If you are prescribed oral chemotherapy, it is covered under Prescription Drug.

+2 \rightarrow What will I pay?

 What is covered?
 What is the limit?

+In-network Out-of-network

-What will I pay?
-In-network Out-of-network Facility charges No limit Deductible, then 20% coinsurance Not covered Professional services No limit Deductible, then 20% coinsurance Not covered
+Facility charges No limit Deductible, then 20% coinsurance Not covered

+Professional services No limit Deductible, then 20% coinsurance Not covered